SignX: Continuous Sign Recognition in Compact Pose-Rich Latent Space: Methodology for Building Sign Language Latent Space

 \paragraph{Contrastive Learning Loss.} Inspired by recent multimodal representation learning \cite{chen2020simple,Lu-2023-arXiv-multimodal,Zhang-arxiv-2022-Multimodal}, we introduce a contrastive alignment loss that encourages semantic proximity between pose and text embeddings:

-The loss leverages cosine similarity between pose embeddings $z_{\text{pose}}$ (output of moulde) and text embeddings $e_{\text{text}}$ (index of codebook), with $\tau$ as a temperature scaling parameter to control embedding separation, where $\exp(\cdot)$ denotes the exponential function.
+The loss leverages cosine similarity between pose embeddings $z_{\text{pose}}$ (output of module) and text embeddings $e_{\text{text}}$ (index of codebook), with $\tau$ as a temperature scaling parameter to control embedding separation, where $\exp(\cdot)$ denotes the exponential function.

 \paragraph{Composite Loss Formulation.} The total loss is formulated as a weighted combination of these components: